 “I have come to the conclusion that the best way to get this story out is for you to call your contacts at the SP Times next week, say Wednesday, and tell them that you have it on good authority that I have resigned from the church,” Haggis wrote to anti-Scientologist Marty Rathbun in an email on August 23.
 “Say that someone called you and told you that they received a letter from me,” he continued.
 “I would suggest that you say this person told you that I gave two reasons.
 The first was the church’s support of California’s Proposition 8 initiative.”

-Knowing the Church does not take positions on public ballot issues, Haggis pretended outrage that the Church had not come out against a California proposition banning same-sex marriage.
+Though he knew the Church takes no positions on public ballot issues, Haggis scripted this narrative of outrage over the fact that the Church did not take a stand on a California state ballot proposition opposing same-sex marriage.

 Three other women came forward after Breest, telling of how Haggis forced himself on each of them.
 One, who worked on a television show with Haggis, described Haggis attacking her in her office, threatening her career, forcing her to give him oral sex and then raping her.

-On June 19, 2022, Haggis was arrested in Ostuni, Italy on charges of aggravated sexual violence after a young woman accused the 69-year-old of forcing her to engage in sexual intercourse over several days, then abandoning her at an airport.
-A flight attendant found the woman in a corner of the airport and described her as “destroyed,” saying she “spoke with difficulty.”
+On June 19, 2022, Haggis was arrested in Ostuni, Italy on charges of aggravated sexual violence after a young woman accused the 69-year-old of forcing her to engage in sex over several days, then abandoning her at an airport.
+A flight attendant found the woman in a corner and described her as “destroyed,” saying she “spoke with difficulty.”
 The woman was then taken to the hospital.
-According to the medical examiner’s report, she was so badly injured she was incapable of having further sex.
-“I was raped for days,” she told an Italian prosecutor.
-“We were supposed to work together, but instead he raped me from Sunday evening to Wednesday.”
-Police ensured the victim was gotten out of the country before arresting Paul Haggis.
+As covered by multiple media outlets, the medical examiner’s report stated injuries “left her incapable of having sex.”
+She told an Italian prosecutor, “I was raped for days.”

 Photo by Canadian Film Centre, Creative Commons 2.0